Should I Buy a House Now? (5 Guidelines & Perfect Timing Tips)

 For the biggest purchase of your life, I believe you should be conservative.
 Take your time — there’s no rush.
 Most of the time, when you hear people in a big rush to buy, it’s not a careful consideration of facts — it’s fear that they’ll be “priced out” or an emotional rush from seeing headlines of houses selling for way more than they can afford.

 Many people who end up in financial trouble skip these rules.
 Don’t be one of them.

 You don’t need to follow any of these rules.
 Your money is yours.

 In fact, I’m sure you can point to someone who bought a house with 3% down and did fine.

 But you’ll rarely hear from people who made disastrous housing decisions.
 They simply disappear, never to admit their mistakes.
 Many times, they don’t even know why they got into trouble.

-I hear from hundreds of them every month.
-And I can tell you that these rules will keep you out of the biggest sources of financial trouble for people who buy a house.
+I hear from hundreds of them every month, like Jonathan and Shalom from episode 111 of my podcast.
+And I can tell you that these rules will keep you out of the biggest sources of financial trouble for people who buy a house they can’t afford.